At a Glance

 - Participates in and may lead cross-functional document planning and review meetings.
 Works in a team environment with some guidance while increasing independence for longer-term activities.

-- Manages project timing, scheduling, and tracking.
-Interacts with cross-functional colleagues on document content and champions Medical Writing processes and best practices.
-Establishes document timelines and strategies in accordance with internal processes, with some mentorship from management and the clinical team as needed.
+- Interacts with cross-functional colleagues on document content and champions MW processes and best practices.
+Responsible for establishing document timelines and strategies in accordance with internal processes, with some mentorship from functional management and clinical team, as needed.

 - Maintains and applies knowledge of industry, company, and regulatory guidelines.

-- Education: A university/college degree in a scientific discipline is required.
-An advanced degree (e.g., Masters, PhD, MD) is preferred.
-A minimum of 2 years of relevant pharmaceutical/scientific experience is required.
+- A minimum of 2 years of relevant pharmaceutical/scientific experience is required.

-- Experience: A range of 0 to 2 years of regulatory medical writing experience is required, depending on tasks performed and level of supervision needed.
+- A range of 0 to 2 years of regulatory medical writing experience is required, depending on tasks performed and level of supervision needed.

 - Strong oral and written communication skills.